Bachelor of Science in Health Sciences

 B.S. in Health Sciences Coursework

-Professional Core Courses (3 courses)
+Professional Core Courses (12 credits)

 Basic methods of statistical inference, including the organization and analysis of data, sampling theory, point and interval estimation, hypothesis testing, correlation and regression analysis and analysis of variance.
 Statistical software will be used throughout this course.
 Credits: 4